 Also of interest is that Ashburn has more people living here who work in computers and math than 95% of the places in the US.

-Ashburn is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Ashburn is a great place for families with children to consider.
+First of all, many other families with children live here, making Ashburn a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Ashburn has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Ashburn’s overall crime rate is lower than average for the country.

-One downside of living in Ashburn, however, is that residents on average have to contend with a long commute, spending on average 31.51 minutes every day commuting to work.
-However, local public transit is widely used.
-For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.
+One downside of living in Ashburn, however, is that residents on average have to contend with a long commute, spending on average 31.58 minutes every day commuting to work.

 The most common language spoken in Ashburn is English.
 Other important languages spoken here include Spanish and Langs. of India.